Addons and Configurable Options

 When creating/editing a quantity option maximum and minimum vales can be specified, you may also allow clients to enter any quantity by leaving both 'Minimum' and 'Maximum' fields blank - it is currently not possible to specify just a minimum or just a maximum value.

 The slider provides a graphical method for clients to specify a quantity.
-As above choose the Quantity option type, a minimum and maximum quantity must be supplied and used in conjunction with the Slider or Modern order form templates.
+As above choose the Quantity option type, a minimum and maximum quantity must be supplied and it can be used in conjunction with all order form templates except Boxes.

 - Hiding is useful for when you want to remove an option from the order forms that you no longer offer to new signups, but don't want to lose the selections for existing customers